crosswalk-project/crosswalk-website/public/documentation/about/faq.md

 2. Your application won't break in whatever ancient webviews or browsers your audience is using, as you control the runtime and its upgrade cycle.
 3. You can build applications without worrying so much about runtime differences and quirks: you only have one runtime to deal with.

-### Is this a runtime like Java or Visual Basic?
+### <a id="Is-this-a-runtime-like-Java-or-Visual-Basic"></a>Is this a runtime like Java or Visual Basic?

 No, because Crosswalk is based on W3C standards: HTML5, CSS and JavaScript.
 Unlike the languages supported by earlier runtimes, W3C standards are implemented in multiple contexts, by multiple companies, in both open source and commercial forms.
 A broad range of open source as well as commercial tools and projects support the developer.
 When you use a Crosswalk application runtime, you are participating in a growing ecosystem.

-### If my apps need W3C standards, why not target a browser?
+### <a id="If-my-apps-need-W3C-standards-why-not-target-a-browser"></a>If my apps need W3C standards, why not target a browser?

 Browsers do a great job of supporting W3C standards, but they are not allowed to support the APIs from the [Systems Applications Working Group](http://www.w3.org/2012/sysapps/).
 This is because these APIs access platform features which, if known to a web site and combined with other data available to the browser, would allow violations of the user's privacy.
 Because Crosswalk applications have a different security model, where a user is able to choose which permissions an application is given, system application APIs *can* be supported.
 This in turn makes it possible for Crosswalk to run applications which are not possible on the open web.

-### Isn't the Crosswalk Project just going to mean more fragmentation of the web?
+### <a id="Isnt-the-Crosswalk-Project-just-going-to-mean-more-fragmentation-of-the-web"></a>Isn't the Crosswalk Project just going to mean more fragmentation of the web?

 No, because: